June 25, 2025

 How to check your Chase business credit card application status

-If you've recently applied for a JP Morgan Chase business credit card and are eager to find out the status of your application, you have several convenient options to check this information.
-Chase provides a straightforward process for applicants to stay updated on their application's progress, either online or through other methods.
+If you recently applied for a Chase business credit card and are eager to know where things stand, you have several ways to check your application status.
+Chase makes it easy to stay updated on your application’s progress, whether online, by phone, or in person.

 Key takeaways

-• Chase provides various methods to check your business credit card application status, including online through your account, by phone number, or in person at a branch.
+• Chase offers several methods to check your business credit card application status, including online through your account, by phone, or in person at a branch

-• Check your Chase account.
 Existing Chase customers can check their Chase credit card application status online by visiting www.chase.com.
-Enter your username and password to access your account under “Sign in.”
-Once logged in, navigate to the “My Accounts” section or a similar heading, then look for the “Application Status” option.
+Enter your username and password to access your Chase account under “Sign in.”
+Once logged in, navigate to the “My Accounts” section or a similar heading, then look for the “Application Status” option on your dashboard.

 How long does it take for Chase to approve a credit card?

-In some cases, particularly with online applications, you might receive an immediate approval or denial.
-This often happens when the system can quickly process your information.
+In some cases, especially with online applications, you might receive an immediate approval or denial.
+This can happen within minutes when the system is able to quickly verify your information.

 Discover Ramp's corporate card for modern finance